On the rational homology of high dimensional analogues of spaces of long knots: Introduction

-\end{theorem} We will first discuss some consequences of the theorem, and then outline the proof.
+\begin{remark*} If one works integrally, then the equivalence~\eqref{eq: homology decomposition} does not hold, but one still can show that there is a spectral sequence starting with the homology of the right hand side and converging to the homology of the left hand side.
+We hope to come back to this in another paper. \end{remark*}

+We view Theorem~\ref{theorem: second main} as giving a rather explicit algebraic model for the rational homology of $\Ebarmn$.
 Let $\HH_j(X)$ be the $j$-th homology group of $X$, considered as a chain complex concentrated in dimension $j$.
 There are obvious isomorphisms of $\Epi$-modules

 and